 Sevoflurane is the gold standard in human anesthesia and is considered the safest and most reliable inhalant anesthetic.

-Bulldog Anesthesia Safety/MONITORING:
+Bulldog Anesthesia Safety/MONITORING TIP:

 - IV FLUID: On a constant IV fluid drip to maintain circulatory hydration and perfusion.